Up to 35% Off Raised Beds

 Plant Problems

-11 Common Problems With Flowering Salvia Plants
+11 Common Problems With Salvia Plants

 While Salvia is known to be a fairly hardy plant, that doesn't mean they are entirely without the occasional problem.
 There are a few different issues that these plants can come across, so it's important to know how to prevent them, and manage them.
 In this article, gardening expert Natalie Leiker walks through the most common problems you'll likely encounter with your salvia this season.